-Once that foundation is in place, you’re well-positioned to add Intrigue and give your audience a reason to consume your content rather than look elsewhere on the web.
+Once that foundation is in place, you’re well-positioned to add Intrigue and give your audience a reason to consume your content rather than look elsewhere.

 For example, if an issue arises in your industry or a big event happens, where do you go to get more information?
-Which person or website do you want to hear from?
+Which person or brand do you want to hear from?

 And they’ve achieved that highly regarded status in your mind because they’ve balanced Structure and Intrigue.